 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Explore and evaluate diverse approaches to conceptual and practical experimentation in drawing and printmaking media, with a focus on iteration and multiples.
+- Employ and evaluate diverse approaches to experimentation in drawing and printmaking media.

-- Identify and follow WHS practices relevant to drawing and printmaking techniques, materials, equipment and workspaces.
+- Identify and apply WHS practices relevant to drawing and printmaking techniques, materials, equipment and workspaces.